Helping Our Children Stay Balanced

 - Elimination diet: to repair gut health and determine offending foods

-- Remove: cow’s milk, wheat/ all gluten grains, corn, tomato, yeast, soy, citrus, grapes, eggs, peanuts, mushrooms, sugar, chocolate, artificial colours and flavours, preservatives
+- Food’s to Remove: cow’s milk, wheat/ all gluten grains, corn, tomato, yeast, soy, citrus, grapes, eggs, peanuts, mushrooms, sugar, chocolate, artificial colours and flavours, preservatives

-- Probiotics – encourages healthy gut flora, reduces allergies, increases immune.
+- Probiotics: encourage healthy gut flora, reduces allergies, increases immune.
 At least 8-11 billion parts (for children) per day

-- Follow a high protein diet to reduce hypoglycemia and keep blood sugar balanced
+- High protein diet: reduces hypoglycemia and keep blood sugar balanced

-- Include a cold water fish to diet (no more than 1X per week) and other healthy fats (avocados, flax seeds, chia, hemp, coconut oil, nuts and seeds)- healthy brain and nerve function
+- other healthy fats (avocados, flax seeds, chia, hemp, coconut oil, nuts and seeds)- healthy brain and nerve function

-- Other vitamins recommended: Vit.
-C and D
+- Other vitamins recommended: Vitamin C & D

 *Mold and yeast can only live in an acidic body.
 If you create an alkaline environment in the body, the fungus cannot survive.